skip to content

 What will happen at my interviews?
 Who will be interviewing me?

-One of your interviews will involve looking in detail at a textual source which will be provided to you by email 30 minutes before your interview.
+Interview A will involve looking in detail at a textual source which will be provided to you by email 30 minutes before your interview begins (longer if you provided evidence for this as a reasonable adjustment in time).
 If you are shortlisted, you will make a choice of this extract in advance of the interview.
 Full details of how to do this will be sent by email.

 Interviews will generally include two interviewers who are experienced in interviewing candidates for admission to Cambridge.
 In some cases, there may also be another person who is there to observe but will not speak other than to introduce themselves and will not be a formal part of any decision making.